 In any story, everything is part of the story, so be thorough:

 Each element of the communication affects the story.
 This means that apart from the Sender, the Receiver, Channel, and specially Context, can modify and add meaning to the story.
-Just think of listening a ghost story in a sunny day at the beach or in a cementery during Friday the 13th’s night.
+Just think of listening to a ghost story on a sunny day at the beach or in a cemetery on Friday the 13th’s night.
 According to Paul Watzlawick’s and other members of the Palo Alto Group’s theories, everything is communication.
 One cannot not communicate.
-So, if you are presenting in front of an audience, your speech may be your main message, but your gestures, your facial expression, the distance to the others, your tone of voice… but also how you are dressed, your body shape, your hair (or the lack of it), how fast you are breathing, your smell or even how your skin is reflecting the sunlight… are communicating things to others too (if you are now afraid of your next presentation, sorry).
+So, if you are presenting in front of an audience, your speech may be your central message, but your gestures, your facial expression, the distance to the others, your tone of voice… but also how you dress, your body shape, your hair (or the lack of it), how fast you are breathing, your smell or even how your skin is reflecting the sunlight… are communicating things to others too (if you are now afraid of your next presentation, sorry).
 And this is because the people who are listening to you are seeing and decoding, conscious or unconsciously, all these “messages”.
 We’re programmed for that.
-If you were as lucky I was, you may have somebody who told you bedtime stories and tales.
+If you were as lucky I was, you may have somebody who told you bedtime tales.
 My father not only used to read me books but also make up the stories himself.
 I don’t know for you, but for me, the last important thing was the story’s plot itself.
-His presence, the light, his voice, the way he made funny voices, his gestures… were what made each story so unique and amazing.
+His presence, the light, his voice, the way he made funny voices, his gestures… were what made each story so unique and special.

 And this, applied to Marketing is either an advantage and a terrifying thing.
-You probably understand now why, for “just” a tv advert, there are “directors” for each of its aspects from light to sound, including casting, art, script, etc. If you can control it all, is an amazing and compelling tool.
+You probably understand now why, for “just” a tv advert, there are “directors” for each of its aspects from light to sound, including casting, art, script, etc. All of them must be aligned with the story the customer needs.
+If you can control it all, is a fantastic and compelling tool.
 If not, it may become a problem.